AdvancedDesign

 Design Strategist, Evolutionary Designer, and Founder of NOSIGNER

-As a World Design Organization (WDO) board member and Project Professor at Keio University Graduate School of System Design and Management, Tachikawa has pioneered frameworks for climate adaptation and disaster resilience.
-His disaster response initiatives include the OLIVE Project (post-2011 earthquake relief platform), PANDAID (COVID-19 response), and Tokyo Disaster Prevention—demonstrating design's critical role in crisis response and community resilience.
+A World Design Organization board member and Project Professor at Keio University, Tachikawa has developed influential frameworks for climate adaptation and disaster resilience.
+His initiatives—including the OLIVE Project (post-2011 earthquake), PANDAID (COVID-19 response), and Tokyo Disaster Prevention—demonstrate design’s role in crisis response and community resilience.

 A 501(c)3 Nonprofit Organization.